MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 To quickly duplicate blank seeder files I used the comamnds: `php artisan make:seeder UsersTableSeeder`, `php artisan make:seeder DoctorsTableSeeder`. etc... for each model class.

 <br>
-With the models defined putting data in the databse becomes easier as I can just create each table's repective model objects and save them.
+With the models defined putting data in the database becomes easier as I can just create each table's repective model objects and save them.

 For example the *VisitsTableSeeder.php*: